-The Director will ensure via on-going surveillance that the operator's reliability remains appropriate to safely conduct EDTO operation, that the operator's Dispatch Planning and Training programmes continue to meet EDTO standards.
+The Director will ensure, via on-going surveillance that the operator's reliability remains appropriate to safely conduct an EDTO operation, that the operator's Dispatch Planning and Training programmes continue to meet EDTO requirements.
 The operator must provide the Director with a quarterly EDTO report.
-In the event that an acceptable level of reliability is not maintained, the Director will re-consider the basis for the EDTO authorisation and may impose conditions or withdraw the authorisation.
+If an acceptable level of reliability is not maintained, the Director will re-consider the basis for the EDTO authorisation and may impose conditions or withdraw the authorisation.